 Manuscripts should be typed double-spaced.
 A font size of 12 points (Times New Roman) text is preferred.
-Manuscripts should be written a clear language.
+Manuscripts should be written in a clear language.
 Page numbers should be located on the bottom-center of every page of the manuscript.
 The title should be centered at the top of page 1 of the manuscript.
 Capitalize the first letter of all words.
 The title should be followed by the author(s) name(s), affiliation(s), and address(es) and e-mail.

 Structure of manuscripts